 The surgeon console is the center of the da Vinci system.
 The surgeon sits at this console and operates the instruments using hand and foot controls.

 The patient cart is positioned precisely with the remote arms of the robot over the patient.
 The hand and foot controls at the surgeon console operate these arms attached to surgical instruments.
 Surgical staff are positioned at the patient cart or operating table to ensure the correct placement of the surgical instruments and to further monitor the patient.

 A very small 3D camera and dime-sized surgical instruments are placed inside the patient through tiny incisions.
 The camera gives the surgeon a magnified 360 degree view of the operative field.

 The vision cart includes a monitor, allowing all of the medical staff in the operating room to see the operative field.
 The staff are able to observe the surgery and anticipate steps needed to assist the surgeon in completing the procedure.

 Preparing for Surgery

-Be sure you have discussed the details of your procedure with your provider.
-We welcome your questions and special requests you may have during your time at RMC.
-Please contact us at 563-927-7301 so we can work with you and your provider to meet your needs.
+- Discuss the details of your procedure with your provider including special requests you may have during your time at RMC, then contact us at 563-927-7301 so we can work with you and your provider to meet your needs.